 - Running Miles: A Briard may accompany you on a run for up to five miles if properly conditioned and in good health.

-- Hiking Miles: Many Briards would be thrilled to join you for a full day on the trail, but leashes may be necessary due to the breed's tendency to chase.
+- Hiking Miles: Many Briards would be thrilled to join you for a full day on the trail, but a good leash may be necessary due to the breed's tendency to chase.

 Three to four cups of high-quality dog food, split between two meals, is recommended for the Briard.
 This amount is based on average weight and activity level.
 Because the breed may suffer from bloat, raising the food bowl and limiting activity after meals is recommended.